littleprojects/ACC_W211/readme.md

 # W211 ACC

-This project is about to replace the ACC radar a MB W211.
+This project is about to replace the ACC (Adaptive Cruise Control) on an MB W211.

+Also called ART (AbstandsRegelTempomat) or Distronic.

 ## Motivation

-The radar runs on 24GHz and is disrupted by other radar modern radar systems.
+The w211 radar runs on 24GHz and is disrupted by other radar modern radar systems quite ofter.
 The most new car use radar at 24GHz for BlindSpotWarning (BSW).
-This systems interfere with the W211 radar and the ACC throws an error and stop working.
+These systems interfere with the W211 radar and the ACC throws an error and stop working.
+In this situation, the ACC/CC cant be used or reactivated for a while.
+It's impossible to drive with the ACC in traffic anymore.

 <img src="00_Reverseengineering/error_msg_4.jpeg">
+Error Message

 The modern radar uses a frequency sweep.
-So it changes the frequency permanent to be robust.
+So it changes the frequency permanent to be more robust.

 ## Limitations